Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 WhatsApp Business API is an advanced solution for larger businesses and comes with a paid model.
 It is used by business owners to serve customers with product discovery, recommendations, support and others at scale.

 There may be occasional charges if the owner wants to message the customers 24 hours after their recent conversation.
 A CNBC report declared that Facebook is yet to share the cost of using the platform.
+The recent February 2022 update dictates that WhatsApp messages pricing will switch to a conversation based pricing model.

 WhatsApp API solutions are chargeable.
 The charges for API solutions depend on the business you sign up with.
 Some of the most common costs that you should keep in mind while opting for an API solution are: